0

 I won’t judge you one bit if you eat these peanut butter s’mores bars all in one sitting.
 They’re pretty irresistible if you ask me.
 If you do have any of this ooey gooey deliciousness left over, keep it tightly covered at room temperature for maximum freshness.
 This might be a good time to mention that these bars are equally irresistible straight from the freezer.
 Cold s’mores??
 I know – sounds strange, but it’s sooooo good!

-I hope you’ll make these peanut butter s’mores bars to share at your backyard bbq’s and poolside parties all summer long.
+I hope you’ll make these peanut butter s’mores bars to share at your next backyard bbq or poolside party.
 These bars travel well so they are perfect for toting all over town.
-Everyone loves these bars and I know you’re going to love them too!
+Everyone will love them!

 Happy baking!

-If you love these peanut butter s’mores bars, you’ll love these delicious recipes:
+If you love these peanut butter s’mores bars, you’ll love these easy and delicious recipes:

 Print